 Powered by a Ferrari-derived 2.9-liter twin-turbo V6 producing 505 hp, the Quadrifolgio feels more natural and engaging than any modern M3.
 And it pulls off its long, narrow grille with more grace.
-Used prices for a Gulia QV now start around $45,000.
+Used Gulia QV now starts around $45,000.

-Most people who buy an M3 or an M4 will never take it to a track; they will just drive it around, putting on highway miles with the occasional backroad excursion.
+Most people who buy an M4 or an M3 will never take it to a track; they will just drive it around, putting on highway miles with the occasional backroad excursion.
 If you only plan to use your car on the street, why not consider the Lexus RC F?
 This Lexus performance coupe is more comfortable to drive every day, and it retains a better long-term track record for reliability.
 It also contains the best-sounding engine on this list, a 5.0-liter V8 producing 467 hp.
-With used prices now starting at under $40,000, the RC F should earn a spot on your shopping list.
+With used RC F prices now starting at under $40,000, this model should earn a spot on your shopping list.

 As the lone American option on this list, the used Cadillac ATS-V proves that Europe doesn't hold a monopoly on great performance sedans and coupes.
 Though the ATS-V's 3.6-liter twin-turbo V6 producing 464 hp is far from the most spectacular engine on this list, the rest of the car is outstanding.
 The ATS-V's chassis and steering rank near the top of this class, aside from the BMWs, it is the only one that offers a manual transmission.
 Prices begin in the low $30,000 range, or just below $40,00 with a CPO warranty.